 The project is centrally coordinated by NOVA University Lisbon (NOVA), which oversees project governance, ensures compliance with EU regulations, and monitors progress across all work packages.
 A dedicated NOVA Project Management Team (PMT: Dr. J. L. Capelo, Dr. Hugo Santos, Dr. Carlos Lodeiro and Dr Elisabete Oliveira) plus an advisory PMT (Dr. M. Zoidakis, Dr. L. Mercolini, Dr. N. Kravchenco, Dr. T. Cartaxo.) will be responsible for administrative coordination, financial management, communication between partners, and risk mitigation strategies.

-To decentralize implementation and foster ownership, each major activity—such as curriculum integration, faculty training, student mobility, technology deployment, and dissemination—is led by a designated Work Package Coordinator selected according to thematic expertise (WPCs: J. L. Capelo, M. Zoidakis, L. Mercolini, N. Kravchenco, T. Cartaxo).
+To decentralize implementation and foster ownership, each major activity—such as curriculum integration, faculty training, student mobility, technology deployment, and dissemination—is led by a designated Work Package Coordinator selected according to thematic expertise (WPCs: J. L. Capelo, M. Zoidakis, L. Mercolini, N. Kravchenko-Balasha, T. Cartaxo).
 These coordinators work in close collaboration with the PMT and ensure that activities are contextually adapted and regionally effective.

 At the institutional level, each higher education institution (HEI) partner will develop and implement its own Innovation Vision Action Plan (IVAP), tailored to local academic structures and student needs.
 The IVAPs outline clear objectives, milestones, and success indicators to embed the “1 Student – 1 Apparatus” (1S1A) model into multidisciplinary education.
 Faculty development is a core support strategy: regular workshops will be conducted to train educators in the use of the Dr. Vida Education device, as well as in experiential teaching, digital pedagogy, and interdisciplinary project facilitation.
 These training sessions will enhance teaching quality and ensure long-term sustainability, will be recorded and made available via web page.